zxtsd-github/arch_software_sources_configure/README.md

-## used to configure mirror sources for pacman on archlinux
+## To configure mirror sources for pacman on Arch Linux, use the Tsinghua mirror.
-## use Tsinghua mirror
+### Server from Tsinghua University